-Additional materials or handouts may be provided on the course website (eclass).
+2) Additional materials or handouts may be provided on the course website (eclass).

-Optional Texts:
+Recommended Texts:

-Sue Bailey and K. Dolby.
-Canadian Dictionary of ASL.
-It may be available on reserve in the Rutherford Library or H.T, Coutt Library.
+"Canadian Dictionary of ASL" (by Sue Bailey and K. Dolby).
+It may be available on reserve in the Rutherford Library or H.T, Coutts Library.